Contents:

 07.03.06 Candidacy & Qualifying Exam – PhD

-1. Met the language requirements,
+1. Met the language requirement,

 2. Passed the qualifying examination, and

-The oral qualifying examination may be preceded by one or more written or oral examinations; it must be passed at least six months before the final examination may be taken.
-For example, a student who wishes to have their degree conferred at May commencement must pass their qualifying examination not later than October 1 of the previous fall.
+The oral qualifying examination may be preceded by one or more written or oral examination; it must be passed at least six months before the final examination may be taken.
+For example, a student who wishes to have their degree conferred at May commencement must pass their qualifying examination no later than October 1 of the previous fall.
 A committee consisting of at least four members of the graduate faculty will conduct the qualifying examination.

 [back to top]